ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 reports supply details about transmission and DMARC authentication, which may aid the Domain Owner in determining the cause of an authentication failure.

 Failure reports are normally generated and sent almost immediately after the Mail Receiver detects a DMARC failure.
 Rather than waiting for an aggregate report, these reports are useful for quickly notifying the Domain Owners when there is an authentication failure.
-Whether the failure is due to an infrastructure problem or the message is inauthentic, failure reports also provide more information about the failed message than is available in an aggregate report.
+Failure reports also provide more information about the failed message than is available in an aggregate report.
+This allows the failure report consumer to better determine whether the failure is of a message that the domain owner intended to authenticate or one for which use of its domain was not authorized.

 These reports should include as much of the message header fields and body as possible, consistent with the reporting party's privacy policies, to